Ajvar: Preparation

 Homemade ajvar is made of peppers that are roasted, minced, and then cooked, but some industrial producers use fresh minced peppers, which are only cooked with sunflower oil afterwards, which leads to lower quality.
 Ajvar preparation is somewhat difficult, because it requires considerable manual labour, particularly for peeling the roasted peppers.
 It is traditionally prepared in mid-autumn, when peppers are most abundant, and preserved in glass jars for consumption throughout the year.
-Anecdotally, most households' stocks do not last until the spring, when fresh vegetables become available, so it is usually enjoyed as a winter food.
+Anecdotally, most households' stocks do not last until the spring, when fresh vegetables become available, so it is usually eaten as a winter food.
 Entire families or neighbours often gather to prepare the peppers together.
 The traditional cultivar of pepper used is called roga (approx. "horn").
 Roga is large, red, horn-shaped and relatively easy to peel, with thick flesh.
 It typically ripens in late September.

 To produce ajvar, fresh peppers are roasted whole on a plate above an open fire, a plate of wood in a stove, or in an oven.
 The baked peppers must briefly cool to allow the flesh to separate from the skin.
 Next, the skin is carefully peeled off and the seeds are removed.
 The peppers are then ground in a mill or chopped into tiny pieces (this variant is often referred to as pindjur).
 Finally, the resulting mash is stewed for several hours in large pots.
 Sunflower oil is added at this stage to condense and reduce the water, and to enhance later preservation.
 Salt is added at the end (sometimes alongside vinegar), and the hot mush is poured directly into sterilized glass jars, which are sealed immediately.